 Understanding the puppy teeth chart will help you be better prepared.
 Most puppies go through the teething process normally, but some don’t follow the average timeline, so don’t panic if your puppy is a little off-schedule.
 Let’s go over the standard puppy teething timeline:

-The full teething process lasts about 4-6 months of age in total.
+The teething process typically lasts about 4-6 months of age in total.
 Most puppies don’t leave their mothers until around 8 weeks of age, so you will likely miss the majority of the initial milk teeth phase.

 Puppy Teething Symptoms